Arithmetic Function Syntax

 S-Docs templates support arithmetic functions for both static numbers and numeric fields.
 All functions should be written using standard Salesforce math operators.
 S-Docs will evaluate all functions using the standard mathematical order of operations.

-To use arithmetic functions in your S-Docs templates, simply enclose the function within <MATH> tags.
+To use arithmetic functions in your S-Docs templates, enclose the function within <MATH> tags.

 The following example uses both static numbers and numeric fields.